denglinsui/reading-note/_posts/read_network/2021-01-16-network-04-Network Distance.md

   - Network
 ---

+> Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/reading-note/pdf/Network/04.pdf" target="_blank">「Network」4 Network Distance</a>.

 # Structural Distance

 Structural distance captures local changes.
 It suites to data where local changes can induce radical changes.